Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 91 Cronulla

 For some reason Cronulla appears to have more than its fair share of smiling faces, Cronulla is clearly a fun place to be.
 Trains run to/from city but be warned the line is not highly regarded.
 Check to see if you can find an express service.
-Beach, Cronulla Sharks and general laid back holiday feel to the place gets Cronulla on to the list of the top 100 things to do in Sydney.
+Beach, Cronulla Sharks and general laid back holiday feel to the place gets Cronulla on to the list of the Top 100 things to do in Sydney.
 Cronulla beach is quite large and will take you well over an hour to walk its length.
 The northern end of Cronulla Beach offers you views out to the Royal National Park.
-Pimelwi Rocks whilst the southern has a view of Captain Cook's Landing Place.
+Pimelwi Rocks whilst the southern has a view of Captain Cook’s Landing Place.

 Royal National Park

-Cronulla is the 'Gateway' (i.e. nearest big place) to The Royal National Park.
+Cronulla is the ‘Gateway’ (i.e. nearest big place) to the Royal National Park.
 A bus ride and a ferry will take you there (Bundeena).
 The reported racial violence in Cronulla appears to be well behind us and sanity has been restored.
 Violence never resolves anything, serving only to deepen resentment, ignorance, anger and fear.
 Its ugliness has no place in a city gifted with so much beauty as Sydney.

 92 (139) Parsley Bay in Vaucluse